Merkel cell carcinoma

 What are the clinical features of Merkel cell carcinoma?

 Merkel cell carcinoma usually presents as a rapidly enlarging, solitary, irregular red nodule.
-It is often similar in appearance to other more common skin cancers such as basal cell carcinoma.
+It is often similar in appearance to other more common skin cancers such as basal cell carcinoma, but grows much more quickly.

-Merkel cell cancers spread through the lymphatic system and multiple smaller seedlings can develop around the main tumour (local recurrence).
+Merkel cell cancers spread through the lymphatic system and multiple metastases can develop around the main tumour (local recurrence).
 Merkel cell carcinoma may also spread to lymph nodes in the neck, axillae and groin.
 This is more likely in thicker tumours.

 What causes Merkel cell carcinoma?